fstark/blog/content/blog/wozdle/wozdle.md

 ---
 title: Wozdle, the best game for the Apple1 (Wozdle 1/3)
-description: "Making Wordle for the Apple1 1/3 : feasability"
+description: The first part of a series where we look into doing something impossible at first, a perfect Wordle clone on the Apple 1
 date: 2025-11-19
 order: 1
 eleventyExcludeFromCollections: false